This page will be updated as the project proceeds and to provide responses to common questions from residents.

 New provincial regulations came into force in 2009 to address longstanding health and environmental concerns within the Red River Corridor.
 The provincial regulations require the phasing out of septic fields, which have been the source of significant health and environmental concern, including surface water contamination and contamination of wells.
 The new wastewater system in South St. Andrews will ensure the safety of our water, air and soil both now and in the future.

 Is my property located in the project area?

-The RM is currently focused on construction and subsequent servicing of properties in the Phase 1 project area.
+The RM is currently focused on construction and subsequent servicing of properties in the Phase 1 & 2 project areas.
 Phase 1 covers the area from the West St. Paul/St. Andrews boundary to Liss Road (including properties on both sides of Liss), and from the Red River to the railroad tracks (see map).
-The RM is committed to implementing sewer service at the lowest possible cost to homeowners and will establish project timelines for Phase 2 only once federal and provincial grant funding is secured.
+Phase 2 covers the area between Liss Road and Hamilton Court along PTH 9 between the river and railroad.
+The RM is committed to implementing sewer service at the lowest possible cost to homeowners.

 When will I be required to pay?

 No payments of the per-lot fee collected by the RM are due until after sewer construction on your street is complete and "hook-up ready.”
 For homeowners who choose to pay the fee through annual installments on their property tax bill, the first payment will be collected in the tax cycle that follows completion of local construction.
 Homeowners who wish to pay the full fee in a lump sum will have a minimum 60 days to make payment once receiving notice that local construction has been completed.
 Other charges such as the one-time buy-in fee levied by the City of Winnipeg will be not be payable until the time of connection.
 Work and equipment required on the homeowner’s side of the property line is the responsibility of the homeowner.
 More information on project costs is available in the Costs for South St. Andrews families section.

 How are the costs levied on property owners determined?